How to create a customer contact in Sage Accounting

 If your credit terms are different, set them in the Record and transaction settings so they applied to all new customer records, or if this customer has unusual credit terms, enter them here.

-If you have bank details for any of your customers you can store them on the Payment Details tab.
-They are not used anywhere and are just for your information.
+If you possess bank details for any of your customers, you can store them on the Payment Details tab.
+We maintain the customer bank details for your reference only, with no usage elsewhere.

 If you use product and services, and use different prices, such as a retail and a wholesale price, set the price used by this customer.

-For example, if the customer is a wholesaler, you're likely to always want to charge them the wholesale price.
-When you add a product or service to the invoice, the wholesale price will be entered automatically.
+For example, if the customer functions as a wholesaler, you'll typically want to consistently apply the wholesale price.
+As you add a product or service to the invoice, the system will automatically input the wholesale price.

 From the Defaults tab